History Student Enhances Academic Understanding Through Study Abroad

 “It is easy to find classes offered all over because history is so universal,” Moore said.
 “You can almost go anywhere and find classes that will count toward your major requirements.”

-After weighing her options, Moore decided to study at the American University (AUBG) in Blagoevgrad, Bulgaria in spring 2015.
+After weighing her options, Moore decided to study at the American University (AUBG) in Blagoevgrad, Bulgaria.
 “The program at American University Blagoevgrad, Bulgaria, fit me really well and I was able to get credit for two history courses,” said Moore.

 “I was able to stay on track to graduate in four years without having to take any summer classes.”